Auo/juppy/README.md

 A Java uptime monitor for personal use, currently there is no authentication or role handling.

-Inspired by a [tweet](https://twitter.com/levelsio/status/1303812935773556736) from @levelsio, stating that uptime monitors shouldn't be built because it's a saturated market.
+Inspired by a [tweet](https://twitter.com/levelsio/status/1303812935773556736) from `@levelsio`, stating that uptime monitors shouldn't be built because it's a saturated market.

 I couldn't say no to that, it just seemed like a little fun project to tinker with.

 ## UI

-Navigate to the ip where you're hosting it and the specified port.
+Navigate to the ip where you're hosting it and the specified port, default `3000`.

 ## API Endpoints